vippsas/vipps-epayment-api/vipps-epayment-api-quick-start.md

 <!-- END_COMMENT -->

-Use the ePayment API to initiate payments, get payment details, capture payments, and refund payments.
+Use the ePayment API to initiate payments, get payment details, get user info, capture payments, and refund payments.
-You can also perform express checkout payments and get access to user info.
+You are able to use one of the following user flows:

+* WEB_REDIRECT - Open the Vipps landing page.
+* NATIVE_REDIRECT - Open the Vipps app on the user's mobile phone.
+* PUSH_MESSAGE - Cause a notification from the user's Vipps app.
+* QR - Generate a QR code that a user can scan to send the request to their Vipps app.

 <!-- START_TOC -->